Apeksha-Sridhar/MLAI_Classification/README.md

 This project is a Practical Assignment Module 17.
 Here I compare the performance of the classifiers namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.

 ## Goal
-I have utilize a dataset related to marketing bank products over the telephone.
-The goal of this project is to predict if a client will subscribe the deposit, not regarding which amount is retained, turning it a classification task.
+I have utilized a dataset related to marketing bank products over the telephone.
+The goal of this project is to predict if a client will subscribe the deposit, which is a classification task.
 Specifically for the business, the goal is to increase efficiency of directed campaigns for long-term deposit subscriptions by reducing the number of contacts to do.

 ## Dataset and Notebook
 The link to the dataset is: https://github.com/Apeksha-Sridhar/MLAI_Classification/blob/main/bank-additional-full.csv